 Recommendations agreed for Deletion: None at this meeting

-The report of the last ITU-T SG20 meeting held in Cairo, 6-16 May 2018 was approved as contained in
+The report of the last ITU-T SG20 meeting held in Dubai from 13 to 23 March 2017 was approved as contained in

-The ITU-T SG20 plenary meeting gave consent (AAP) to 11 draft new ITU-T Recommendations for Last Call, according to Recommendation ITU-T A.8:
+The ITU-T SG20 plenary meeting gave consent (AAP) to 1 revised ITU-T draft Recommendation and 7 draft new ITU-T Recommendations for Last Call, according to Recommendation ITU-T A.8:

 ITU-T Rec.
 Number||